 Mattress brand Casper maintains a consistent color palette of blues and whites paired with bright photos to establish a consistent theme on their Instagram page:

 Instagram users hold notoriously short attention spans.
 Once they’ve browsed your posts, they’ll move on to another page – unless you lead them on a worthwhile mission.
 This could be as simple as directing users to Instagram Stories, where they can see updates on special events or limited-time sales.
 Otherwise, request that users sign up for your email list, visit your YouTube channel, or tag a friend in the comments section – anything that will take them from being a passive follower to an active voice for your brand.

 Check out this influencer post from Coco Chloe, who is running a contest for makeup brand Nomad Cosmetics.
 Engagement is encouraged by asking people to comment on the post:

 An example of using a commenting call-to-action in an Instagram post.

 6. Diversify Your Content

 Instagram isn’t just about photos, although image-based content, of course, can be incredibly effective.
 Instagram is also an ideal platform for sharing brief clips of marketing videos.
-From there, users can be directed to your YouTube page, where they’ll further engage with your brand.
+From there, users can be directed to your YouTube channel, where they’ll further engage with your brand.
 Also, don’t hesitate to take advantage of Instagram Stories, which is ideal for the type of time-sensitive, unfiltered content you might also share on Snapchat.

 All of the big brands use video on Instagram, and there is a good reason.
 Check out this simple video from Pepsi that has almost double the views and engagement of any of their static images: